 Physical Medicine and Rehabilitation (PM&R) at Wake Forest Baptist combines most of the Medical Center’s rehabilitation services.
 PM&R is a nonsurgical, highly collaborative medical specialty that focuses on restoring patient functionality, in adults and children, following injury or illness.
 The most common conditions for patients participating in these programs include, but are not limited to:

-- Brain disorders, such as stroke, multiple sclerosis, or cerebral palsy
+- Brain disorders, such as stroke, or multiple sclerosis

 - Chronic pain, including back and neck pain